-Congratulations on selecting Lewis Katz School of Medicine (LKSOM) for your medical education.
-In choosing to pursue a career in medicine, you are making an investment in your future.
-The Office of Student Financial Services will work with you during your medical school career to provide you with information on current funding sources, as well as debt management counseling to help you plan for your financial future.
+The Office of Student Financial Services works with students during their medical school career to provide information on current funding sources, as well as debt management counseling to help plan for your financial future.

 In order to be considered for all possible funding, applicants are strongly encouraged to complete the FAFSA, including the parental information, by March 1st.
 The FAFSA code for LKSOM is 003371.